When Speculation Spills Secrets: Side Channels via Speculative Decoding In LLMs: Query Fingerprinting Attack

 \subsection{Fingerprinting Using Speculation Patterns}

-Speculative decoding introduces variation in the number of tokens generated per iteration.
-In iterations with correct speculation, multiple tokens are verified in a single iteration and sent back together in a single packet.
-However, if the speculation is incorrect, a single token is generated per iteration.
-The attacker uses this variation to create a fingerprint for a particular output sequence.
+Speculative decoding causes variation in the number of tokens generated per iteration, as correct speculation results in multiple tokens verified and sent together, while incorrect speculation generates one token per iteration.
+This variation can be used to fingerprint prompt/response pairs.

-As shown in ~\cref{fig:figure2}, from each packet containing outputs from a single iteration, the attacker measures the number of tokens generated per iteration.
-Subsequently, by plotting the token numbers vs iteration ID, it gets the trace for an input/output (prompt-response) tuple.

-\cref{fig:multi_iter_traces} shows the trace of tokens per iteration for two different prompts with LADE across different runs.
-From this, we observe two key properties that make these traces suitable for usage to identify and leak the prompt and response: